addiegupta/Anonor/README.md

 # xCall
 An Android app using Sinch API and Firebase to connect with and talk to random people!

+xCall uses a combination of Sinch API for VoIP, Firebase Database and Cloud Functions as a server and a client Android app to form an anonymous voice calling platform in which users can connect with strangers using the app!

+The app is available on the Play Store at: https://play.google.com/store/apps/details?id=com.addie.xcall

+## Features

+• SOCIALISE: Connect with a totally random stranger and talk to them and make new friends!

+• STAY ANONYMOUS: No login is required in xCall and the only data being stored in our database is a token generated on your device to connect calls so your identity is completely secure!

+• REPORT PROBLEMS: Had problems with the call or the person you just talked to?
+Give us feedback from within the app!

 ## Screenshots

 ![screenshot_20180319-220904](https://user-images.githubusercontent.com/22665789/37769383-d6af0a84-2df6-11e8-8a67-fb817eaa555a.png)